 As I said, nobody really knows the exact determinants of Google’s search result rankings.
 Google’s algorithm is a secret that’s secured just as much as the nuclear codes.
 However, over the years, Google has given out a few hints about the workings of the algorithm.
 SEO industry experts decipher these subtle hints to identify SEO best practices.

-Further Reading: SEO for beginners and how search engines work.
+Further Reading: SEO Tutorial for beginners

 One of the most important tasks for implementing SEO is creating a functional keyword research strategy.
 I will teach you how to find effective keywords for your business that you can easily rank for.